Massive analysis of Gibson J-45 guitars from the 1940s to 1960s. The definitive J-45 teardown guide!

 How many of those still exist today?

-Such a precious vintage J-45 is undoubtedly destined to be a lifelong partner.
+Such a precious vintage J-45 would undoubtedly become a lifelong partner.

-This particular instrument has no cracks, its original pickguard with inlaid binding remains pristine, and there is no repair history around that area.
+This particular instrument has no cracks, its original pickguard with inlaid binding remains beautifully preserved, and there is no repair history around that area.

-Seventy years after its manufacture, the odds of finding a J-45 among the 1,432 originally made that retains its original pickguard in pristine condition and is crack-free are miraculous.
-Given the scarcity of available instruments, finding one in this condition feels like a once-in-a-lifetime opportunity.
+Seventy years after its manufacture, the probability of finding a non-cracked J-45 with its original pickguard intact among the 1,432 ever made is miraculous.
+Given the extremely limited availability, finding one in this condition feels like a once-in-a-lifetime opportunity.

-It has undoubtedly been played in countless styles over the years.
-The fact that it still possesses such magnificent tone and condition speaks volumes.
+It has undoubtedly been played in many different styles over the years.
+And the fact that it still retains such a wonderful tone and condition.

 It undoubtedly possesses the value and sound to serve as a lifelong partner for years to come.